 A sex educator once told me that a 6-year old girl went up to her teacher and said that a man was touching “her kitty”; the teacher had no idea the girl was referring to her vagina so she did nothing. 😭 You can see the problem here...

 An easy way to start labeling your child's body parts is during diaper changes or bath time.
 Saying "penis" to your 8-month old is a lot different than saying it when he's eight.
 However, if you've missed that window, don't worry about it.
-Just schedule a time soon to talk with your child.
+Just start labeling those body parts now.

 2. Talk about sex as early as possible.